WorldWideHack/codemining-clojure/doc/intro.md

 # Introduction to codemining-clojure

+## Use Case: Rust Hub

+As a simple initial use case, we will create rusthub.co with simple support for package/author rankings.
+This doesn't involve any code analysis -- just search and authority analysis at the package/dependency level.

+## Use Case: Clojure Hub

+Similar to Rust Hub, on clojurehub.co.

-## First Use Case: Clojure REPL
+## Use Case: Clojure REPL

-As an initial proving ground, we will enable a programmer in a Clojure REPL to search for a suitable function for a particular purpose.
+As an early proving ground, we will enable a programmer in a Clojure REPL to search for a suitable function for a particular purpose.

 For example, suppose the programmer is in a REPL in a namespace that isn't using anything related to